go-aah/docs/app-config.md

 The configuration syntax is used by aah framework is very similar to HOCON syntax and not 100%.
 To learn more about **[configuration syntax](configuration.html)**.

-aah configuration structure is very flexible, you can override every config settings in environment profiles.
+aah configuration structure is very flexible it is called as `aah.conf`.
+You can override every config value in the environment profiles.

+You can add your custom config values into app config.
+Also it can be overridden in the environment profiles.

 Reference to [Routes Config](routes-config.html), [Security Config](security-config.html), [Log Config](log-config.html).